-The most significant difference is pay for overtime work.
+The most significant difference is compensation for overtime work.
 The term “exempt” means exempt from being paid overtime.
-There are regulations which govern whether an employee could be exempt from receiving overtime pay.
+There are regulations that govern whether an employee could be exempt from receiving overtime pay.

-The FLSA requires that employers must pay at least minimum wage for up to 40 hours in a work week and overtime pay for any additional time unless the employee falls into an exception category.
+The FLSA requires that employers pay at least minimum wage for up to 40 hours in a workweek and overtime pay for any additional time unless the employee falls into an exception category.

 If an employee is considered exempt (vs. non-exempt), their employer is not required to pay them overtime pay.
 It is at the employer’s discretion whether or not to pay for hours worked overtime.

-To complicate matters further for employers, there are additional federal, state, and FLSA laws related to other classifications of workers, such as interns, independent contractors, temporary employees, volunteers, workers in training, and foreign workers, that employers are required to abide by.
+To complicate matters further for employers, there are additional federal, state, and FLSA laws related to other classifications of workers, such as interns, independent contractors, temporary employees, volunteers, workers-in-training, foreign workers, and exempt occupations that employers are required to abide by.

 Types of Exempt Employees

 The FLSA guarantees non-exempt employees one and one-half times their normal pay rate for overtime worked during a given work period.

 Guidelines for Exemption from Overtime Pay Requirements

-- Employees are paid a salary as opposed to being paid on an hourly basis.
+- Employees are paid a salary as opposed to being paid on an hourly basis

-- Employees earn at least $455 per week.
+- Employees earn at least $684 per week or $35,568 annually

-- Employees are paid a salary for any week they work.
+- Employees are paid a salary for any week they work

-- For the executive exemption, employees must have a primary duty of managing the enterprise or a department or subdivision of the enterprise; must customarily and regularly direct the work of at least two employees; and must have the authority to hire or fire, or their suggestions and recommendations as to the hiring, firing or changing the status of other employees must be given particular weight.
+- For the executive exemption, employees must have a primary duty of managing the enterprise or a department or subdivision of the enterprise; must customarily and regularly direct the work of at least two employees; and must have the authority to hire or fire, or their suggestions and recommendations as to the hiring, firing, or changing the status of other employees must be given particular weight.